SJA lunches: real stories without the PR spin

 In 2007, the SJA’s chairman, Barry Newcombe, decreed that we should have a homecoming – we were to return to Fleet Street.

-Nearing the Association’s 60th anniversary in 2008, the SJA took a step back in time to the old heartland of the newspaper industry for its “power lunches”, and has proceeded to deliver journalistic coups as well as very enjoyable occasions.
+Nearing the Association’s 60th anniversary in 2008, the SJA took a step back in time to the old heartland of the newspaper industry for its “power lunches”, and has proceeded to deliver journalistic scoops and coups, as well as very enjoyable networking occasions.

-Our guests in the past couple of years have ranged from the top coaches and managers of national teams – such as Dave Brailsford, the man in charge of Britain’s cycling revolution, rugby chiefs Rob Andrew and Rob Howley, swimming martinet Bill Sweetenham, and BOA chairman Lord Moynihan – through to great champions such as Olympic sailor Ben Ainslie, Three-day Eventer Mary King, Arsenal and England footballer Martin Keown and 14-times darts world champion Phil Taylor.
+Our guests over the years have included the man reckoned by Sports Illustrated to be one of the most powerful in international sport, Roger Goodell, the NFL Commissioner, as well as top coaches and managers of national teams – such as Sir Dave Brailsford, the man in charge of Britain’s cycling revolution, rugby chiefs Rob Andrew and Rob Howley, England cricket’s Alec Stewart, Scottish football’s Terry Butcher, British swimming martinet Bill Sweetenham, and then British Olympic Association chairman Lord Moynihan – through to great champions such as Olympic sailor Sir Ben Ainslie, double gold medal-winner Rebecca Adlington, Three-day Eventer Mary King, and the all-time great of world darts, Phil Taylor.

 The aim is always to provide our members with access to leading sports figures in a relaxed, working atmosphere, with no pre-ordained agenda – just good, hard copy on the menu.

-In recent lunches, Brailsford announced his plan for a British Tour de France team, Andrew gave our members an early look at an England 6 Nations team; Moynihan grabbed the back pages when he announced that he wanted Sir Alex Ferguson to manage the GB Olympic football team; 18 months out, Sweetenham tipped us off that Adlington would win Beijing gold; Taylor told us how he wished he looked more like David Beckham; and as well as talking about Wales and British Lions rugby, Howley also gave us £1,000-worth of big match tickets for one of our lucky lunch attendees.
+It was at an SJA lunch that Brailsford announced his plan for a British Tour de France team, a scheme which ultimately led to Bradley Wiggins and Chris Froome winning the great race.
+Moynihan grabbed the back pages when he announced that he wanted Sir Alex Ferguson to manage the GB Olympic football team.
+Sweetenham tipped us off that Adlington would win Olympic gold, 18 months ahead of the Beijing Games.
+Taylor told us how he wished he looked more like David Beckham.
+Goodell spoke about longer term plans to consider an NFL franchise for London.
+And as well as talking about Wales and British Lions rugby, Howley also gave us £1,000-worth of big match tickets for one of our lucky lunch attendees.